byuccl/ddr_rowhammer/radiation_results/README.md

 * What are we doing with UART unicode errors to try and recover?
 Are we trying to send UART commands?
 It is not clear that anything can be done.
 * There is a "bad title line" in LOG when the system first boots.
 Need to fix this.
 * There was a BIST data error that was actually a UART error.
 Need to adjust the parser to look specifically for uART errors vs. BIST errors. (see [2022-12-19 15:59:41] in UART log)
-* There is an issue with the log script when an error occurs within the memory resulting in a burst of errors.
-The errors get fixed (likely due to scrubbing) but the log sends periodic messages until some other failure causes the system to reboot.
-This isn't a recurring problem in the actual system but a problem with the script. nontmr_16_19_52: [2022-12-16 20:55:41]
 * UART UARTBONE I ADDR insight (**We need to figure out the code addresses**)
   * The address is read during the "Setup UARTBone State" during initialization.
 It reads 000012E8 in this state
   * It is read in the "Reset Recovery State" (before and after issuing reset)